A totally self-supported 1000 mile paddle from Canada into the Arctic Circle, finishing in the Alaskan backcountry.

 WHY ARE WE DOING THIS?

-Both Tom Alden & Mick Dawson are endurance athletes and expeditionary types.
+Both Tom Alden & Jim Thorne are endurance athletes and expeditionary types.
 We are made for adventure, love to challenge and push ourselves beyond our limits to see what is possible and to go places very few have ever been.
 It may sound crazy to some but it’s also what gives us the unique stories and experiences to bring back.
 We want to inspire, to motivate and encourage people to take a leap and step out of their own comfort zones.
 As well as pushing beyond the limits and reaching into the unknown, we have strong connections with charities that support great causes which are very close to us both.

 The project will be raising money and awareness for two excellent charities: The Royal Marines Charity and ROSY (Respite Nursing for Oxfordshire’s Sick Youngsters).
 As a supporter and sponsor of this project you will be helping to raise money and awareness for these two superb organisations and the invaluable work they do, now and in the future.